div564123/briefly-ai-landing-page--1--2-12.53.18/HOW_TO_DEPLOY.md

-# How to Deploy Briefly AI to the Internet
+# How to Deploy Capso AI to the Internet

-This guide will walk you through deploying your Briefly AI application to the internet.
+This guide will walk you through deploying your Capso AI application to the internet.
 We'll use **Vercel** (recommended for Next.js apps) as it's the easiest and most reliable option.

 ## 💡 Recommended Approach: Deploy First, Then OAuth